Alex Trebek tells ‘Jeopardy!’ fans of advanced pancreatic cancer: ‘I’m going to fight this’

 Longtime “Jeopardy!” host Alex Trebek announced he has been diagnosed with stage 4 pancreatic cancer, in a video posted to YouTube.

-The 78-year-old has hosted the popular game show since 1984, Gray News reported.
+The 78-year-old has hosted the popular game show since 1984, USA Today reported.

 In the video, Trebek said he made the public statement as part of his “longtime policy of being open and transparent with (the) Jeopardy! fan base.”